meganesu/personal-site-v2/src/blog/tips-for-remote-workshops/tips-for-remote-workshops.md

 ### Get teammates to help moderate the chat

-If possible, have a few extra teammates hang out in the session to act as teaching assistants (TAs) and help moderate the chat.
+If possible, have a few extra teammates sit in the session to act as teaching assistants (TAs) and help moderate the chat.
 When specific issues come up (e.g., a student gets an unexpected error message), ask the TAs to help them troubleshoot in the chat while you continue teaching.
 That way, students can get the individualized attention they need without derailing the entire lesson.

 I didn't always do a great job at this hand-off in our workshop.
 Sometimes, a question in chat would catch my eye, and I would stop what I was saying to answer the question myself, instead of passing it on to my other teammates in the chat.
 As a result, there were a few times when the rest of the students were stuck waiting for me to finish explaining something that wasn't relevant to them.